dzairdotdev/awesome-discord/README.md

 # Awesome Discord

-This repo is for Algerian developers that want to engage in Discord chat (picked from VUELand)
+This repo is for Algerian developers that want to engage in Discord chat (picked from VUELand with additional links)

 ## Our main servers in the community